 Security Note: Selecting Allow the connection if it is secure can provide additional security.
 Select this option if you want to configure additional security options in your environment.

-In the Profile dialog box, select Public, and then click Next.
+In the Profile dialog box, select Public, Private, and Domain.
+Then click Next.

 Security Note: Selecting Public allows access over the internet.
 Whenever possible, select a more restrictive profile.

 In the Name dialog box, type a name and description for this rule, and then click Finish.

 Open additional ports for other components as needed.
 For more information, see Configuring the Windows Firewall to Allow SQL Server Access.